udaysingh21/Matching-Service/README.md

 # Matching-Service
+Overview

-The Matching Service is responsible for recommending volunteer postings based on filters like pincode, domain, and date.
+The Matching Service connects volunteers with suitable postings by filtering based on location, domain, and date.
-It also coordinates communication between Posting-MS and User-MS to lock a posting for a volunteer.
+It works between the Volunteer and Posting services, secured fully using JWT authentication.